orhun/git-cliff/README.md

 #### filter_unconventional

 If set to `true`, commits that are not conventional are excluded.
-This option can be used to generate changelogs with conventional and unconvential commits mixed together.
+This option can be used to generate changelogs with conventional and unconventional commits mixed together.
 For example:

 ```toml
 conventional_commits = true